shuaib234abc/CrudGeneratorForLaravel/README.md

 # CRUD Generator for Laravel

 It is a lengthly task to create even a CRUD functionality in Laravel.
 This is a small application where you just specify some information about your entity, and all the relevant code files for CRUD functionality are automatically generated!.
+This project was implemented using Python and Angular 11.

-** Features
+## Features
-- 1. Full CRUD functionality (View data in grid, view single, add, edit, delete)
+1. Full CRUD functionality (View data in grid, view single, add, edit, delete)
-- 2. Nice looking data grid with server side pagination
+2. Nice looking data grid with server side pagination
-- 3. Form validation
+3. Form validation
-- 4. Bootstrap used
+4. Bootstrap used
-- 5. Easy to use interface ... just specify some information about your entity in a form and submit
+5. Easy to use interface ... just specify some information about your entity in a form and submit
-- 5. Plug and play ... the scaffolded files are copied to your target Laravel project automatically
+6. Plug and play ... the scaffolded files are copied to your target Laravel project automatically

-** The following files are scaffolded
+## What is scaffolded?
-- 1. Controller
+1. Controller
-- 2. Model
+2. Model
-- 3. Migration class
+3. Migration class
-- 4. Blade templates for add, edit, 'view single' and 'view data in grid'
+4. Blade templates for add, edit, 'view single' and 'view data in grid'
-- 5. Data grid is populated using jQuery datatables (https://datatables.net) with server side pagination.
+5. Data grid is populated using jQuery datatables (https://datatables.net) with server side pagination.
 The javascript code for datatables is scaffolded.
-- 6. The form validation in add and edit page is performed using (https://jqueryvalidation.org).
+6. The form validation in add and edit page is performed using (https://jqueryvalidation.org).
 The javascript code for validation is scaffolded.

-This project was implemented using Python and Angular 11.

 ## Pre-requisites for running this app